mramshaw/Secret-Santa/README.md

 [Opinions differ on what is an acceptable level of code coverage.
 As 100% code coverage is not always reasonable (for instance in this case), my opinion is that 70% is a minimum acceptable value.
-But a higher level of code coverage is of course very desirable.]
+But a higher level of code coverage is of course very desirable.
+Adding a new test for the first uncaught exception (__ExceptionWithDuplicateMember__) raises the code coverage to __89%__ - which is an improvement.]

 Of course, we can drill down into the code with an HTML report as well: